Maro1F431/snowplow_graph/README.md

 ## Usage

-Load the library with `from snowymontreal import snowymontreal`.
+Load the library with `import snowymontreal.snowymontreal`.
 Inside the library you will find a function `montreal_snow_path` that takes as arguments :
 - `district`, the name of one of Montreal's districts, which can be any of those:
     - Ahuntsic-Cartierville